Algorithm Configuration for Structured Pfaffian Settings: Applications of the Pfaffian piecewise structure framework

 Although linkage functions are a crucial component of AHC, they are generally chosen heuristically without any theoretical guarantees.
-Recently, Balcan et al. \cite{balcan2017learning} proposed a data-driven, provable approach for designing linkage functions.
+Recently, \citet{balcan2017learning} proposed a principled data-driven approach for designing linkage functions.
 Similar to other data-driven settings, their analysis operates under the assumption that there exists an unknown, application-specific distribution for clustering instances.
 They then provide learning guarantees for some simple families of linkage functions, parameterized by a single parameter, that interpolates among single, complete, and average linkage.
-However, they assume that the pairwise distance function $d$ is fixed, whereas in practice, multiple distance functions, each with distinct properties and benefits, are combined to achieve better performance \cite{balcan2005person}.
-Subsequent work by Balcan et al. \cite{balcan2020data} proposes combining multiple pairwise distance functions by jointly learning their weights and the parameters of the linkage function.
-However, their analysis holds only under a strict assumption on the linkage function and distance functions.
-In particular, it requires that the merge function $m$ is \textit{2-point-based}, meaning that the distance $m_\delta(A, B)$ between two clusters $A, B$ only depends on the distance $\delta(a, b)$ between two points $a \in A$ and $b \in B$.
-Moreover, that pair of points must depend only on the ordering of pairwise distances, in the sense that for any two distances $\delta, \delta'$, and two pair of points $(a, b), (a', b') \in A \times B$, we have $\delta(a, b) \leq \delta(a', b')$ iff $\delta'(a, b) \leq \delta'(a', b')$, then $m_\delta(A, B) = \delta(a, b)$ implies that $m_{\delta'}(A, B) = \delta'(a, b)$.
-That restriction effectively rules out many merge functions of interests and compatibility of distance functions learned.
+However, they assume that the pairwise distance function $\delta$ is fixed, whereas in practice, multiple distance functions, each with distinct properties and benefits, may be combined to achieve better performance.
+Subsequent work by \cite{balcan2020learning} proposes combining multiple pairwise distance functions by jointly learning their weights and the parameters of the linkage function.
+However, their analysis does not apply to all the families studied by \citet{balcan2017learning}.